Hapaxia/SelbaWard/changelogs/ConsoleScreen.md

 # Console Screen Change Log
 All notable changes to this project will be documented in this file.

+## [2.1.0] - 2016-07-21
+### Added
+- Ability to cycle colours
+- Ability to scroll a rectangular region
+- Ability to get "perfect" size

+### Changed
+- Newline, Backspace and Delete cursor commands now take into account current stretch type

+### Fixed
+- Printing in the bottom-right cell can now trigger an automatic scroll
+- Setting a palette colour now causes a screen update

 ## [2.0.0] - 2016-06-27
 ### Added
 - Mappable cursor commands.
 Characters in a string can invoke cursor commands